Constraining FRB Microstructure with Polarised Shot Noise: Conclusions

 \section{Conclusions}

-We have introduced \texttt{FIRES}, a simple, emission-mechanism-independent framework for modelling FRB dynamic spectra as the incoherent superposition of Gaussian microshots, followed by thin-screen scattering, diffractive scintillation, and Gaussian noise.

-Applied to the CRAFT FRBs 20191001A and 20240318A, \texttt{FIRES} reproduces key polarimetric behaviours (Figures~\ref{fig:FRB_191001_compare} and \ref{fig:FRB_240318A_compare}): scattering suppresses PA variability on the trailing edge, while the leading edge preferentially preserves intrinsic PA structure provided that sufficient signal-to-noise is present.
-We quantify this behaviour using the PA variance ratio $\mathcal{R}_\psi$ (Equation~\eqref{eq:R}) and expectations from the low-scattering, high-S/N regime.
-Depolarisation arises naturally from incoherent microshot superposition: increasing either the number of microshots $N$ or the intrinsic PA dispersion $\sigma_\psi$ reduces the observed linear polarisation fraction while narrowing the intrinsic PA variance, whereas lower intrinsic linear fraction $\Pi_{L,0}$ increases the relative contribution of noise and inflates the measured PA variance (Figure~\ref{fig:LV}).
-These effects define a degenerate but bounded region of parameter space rather than a unique solution.
+We have introduced \texttt{FIRES}, an emission-mechanism-independent framework for modelling FRB dynamic spectra as the superposition of Gaussian microshots with varying polarisation angles, followed by propagation effects and noise.
+Applied to CRAFT FRBs~20191001A and~20240318A, \texttt{FIRES} reproduces key polarimetric behaviours: scattering suppresses PA variability on burst trailing edges, while the leading edge preferentially preserves intrinsic structure.
+Depolarisation arises naturally from incoherent microshot superposition, with the relative contributions of $N$, $\sigma_\psi$, $\mathbb{V}(\psi)$, and $\Pi_{L,0}$ defining a degenerate but physically bounded parameter space.

-For FRB~20191001A, the data are consistent with an extended region of parameter space spanning $\sigma_\psi \sim 10^\circ$--$30^\circ$ and $N \sim 5$--$1000$, reflecting trade-offs between intrinsic PA dispersion, microshot number, scattering, finite sampling, and signal-to-noise.
-FRB~20240318A occupies a different part of this same parameter space, with its observed PA variability favouring solutions involving fewer microshots and reduced averaging, rather than uniquely requiring larger intrinsic PA dispersion.
-In both bursts, configurations with modest intrinsic $\sigma_\psi$ remain viable once instrumental resolution, scattering, and noise contributions are accounted for, and current data do not demand fundamentally distinct intrinsic PA statistics between the two sources.

-We stress that apparent differences between FRB polarimetric behaviour and that of Galactic pulsars, such as the Crab, must be interpreted with caution.
-The extreme PA swings observed in Crab nanoshots occur on nanosecond timescales and would be strongly averaged out at the millisecond-to-microsecond resolutions of current FRB observations.
-As a result, existing FRB data probe only a temporally averaged manifestation of any underlying nanoshot structure, and unresolved Crab-like PA variability remains observationally unconstrained rather than excluded.

-More generally, PA variance alone is an incomplete statistic: it quantifies the spread of PA values but not how the PA varies in time, and it is highly susceptible to noise in low-S/N regions such as scattering tails.
-Apparent PA fluctuations in these regions should therefore not be over-interpreted unless supported by sufficient signal.
-More informative structure-sensitive diagnostics, such as correlation-based or scale-dependent measures, will be required to robustly characterise intrinsic PA evolution.

-Overall, the leading-edge window and higher-frequency sub-bands provide the most reliable access to intrinsic PA information, and the joint plane of $\Pi_L$ versus PA variance offers a compact, physically interpretable summary of the allowed $(N, \sigma_\psi, \Pi_{L,0})$ parameter space at fixed S/N. Future FRB observations at substantially higher time resolution and sensitivity will be essential to break these degeneracies and directly test whether FRBs exhibit Crab-like nanoshot PA variability on unresolved timescales.